marceluxvk/vagrant-k8s-ha/examples/example2-service_integration/README.md

 service "example2-bartender-service" created
 ```

-Take a look on the service installation and pay atention on the IP it shows, it's important to the next steps:
+Take a look on the service installation and pay atention on the IP it shows, it's important for the next steps:

 ```shell
 $ kubectl describe service example2-bartender-service